robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 cancellations, timeouts, locking, etc. This article collects our experience.

-### xx
+### Job Supervisor and Coroutines

+Sirepo jobs run on our cluster and at [NERSC](https://nersc.gov), which uses [Slurm](https://slurm.schedmd.com) for job management.
+On our own cluster, we monitor CPU utlization with Docker containers.
-Sirepo Jobs run on our cluster and on [NERSC](https://nersc.gov).
-CPU utilization is monitored and controlled (in containers), and we have paying customers with few complaints about the job system.
+We have paying customers with few complaints about the job system.
 The "one-click" 3rd party supercomputer integration is a godsend to many of our users.
 It is very nice to have happy customers.

 And, we have had
 [many issues](https://github.com/radiasoft/sirepo/issues?q=is%3Aissue+label%3Asupervisor)
-with the job manager.
+with the job supervisor.
 Many are the natural outcome of emergent design, and others are intrinsic to coroutines in combination with Python's [easier to ask forgiveness than permission](https://docs.python.org/3/glossary.html#term-EAFP) approach to cancellation, timeouts, errors, and other exceptional